ARBUCHELI/USING-INTEL-DEVCLOUD/README.md

 ## This Content was Created by Intel Edge AI for IoT Developers UDACITY Nanodegree.

 This notebook is a demonstration showing you how to request an edge node with an Intel i5 CPU and load a model on the CPU using Udacity's workspace integration with Intel's DevCloud.
-This notebook is just to give you an overview of the process (you won't be writing any code).
-In the next workspace, you'll be given TODO items to complete.

 Below are the six steps we'll walk through in this notebook: